Oppo Reno: Hardware

 While the regular and 10x zoom variants are similar externally, the 10x Zoom features upgraded internals.
 Compared to the standard Reno, the 10x Zoom uses a more powerful Snapdragon 855/Adreno 640 chipset opposed to the Snapdragon 710/Adreno 616 chipset on the normal model.
 Being a lower cost model, the Reno Z uses a MediaTek/PowerVR chipset instead.
 The 10x Zoom also has a 4065 mAh battery and a 6.6 inch screen, while the regular model has a 3765 mAh battery and a 6.4 inch screen.
 Some features are exclusive to one variant: the 10x Zoom lacks the audio jack found on the regular model, but has a microSD card slot.
 The 10x Zoom's camera is also upgraded over the standard model; it replaces the depth sensor with a periscope telephoto lens and a wide-angle lens, and offers 5x optical zoom with laser autofocus.
 However, only 6x hybrid zoom and 10x hybrid zoom toggles are offered in the camera viewfinder.

 Both have an under-display fingerprint sensor, unlike the Find X which relied on the pop-up camera for both selfies and biometric unlocking.
 The 10x Zoom is larger and heavier than the standard Reno as well.

 Oppo also claims that the phone uses Nokia OZO audio recording technology.

+Camera

+The Oppo Reno has a dual rear camera system comprising a 48 MP primary sensor (f/1.7, wide) and a 5 MP depth sensor.
+Video recording supports up to 4K@30fps with gyro-EIS stabilization.
+It has a motorized pop-up mechanism for its 16 MP (f/2.0) selfie camera, which also supports HDR.